louiss0/zed-markdoc-extension/README.md

 ### Latest Release

-The latest version is **v0.1.0** - Initial Release.
+The latest version is **v1.0.0** - Registry Launch Release.
 See [releases page](https://github.com/louiss0/zed-markdoc-extension/releases) for all versions.

 ### From Zed Extensions (Coming Soon)